Unveiling and Manipulating Hidden Symmetries in Graphene Nanoribbons

 \keywords{Graphene, symmetry, straintronics, Dirac fermions, band topology}

-Graphene nanoribbons (GNRs) --- few-atom wide strips of $sp^2$-bonded carbon atoms --- are prime candidates for post-silicon electronics \cite{Yazyev2013, Wang2021a} owing to the combination a sizable energy gap \cite{Han2007, Xiaolin2008, Chen2013}, intrinsic high carrier mobility \cite{Wang2021b}, long mean free path \cite{Baringhaus2014}, and peculiar field effects \cite{Son2006b, Novikov2007, Pizzochero2021a}.
-GNRs can be fabricated in an atom-by-atom fashion by bottom-up on-surface synthesis \cite{Zongping2020, Yano2020}, resulting in a wide spectrum of atomically precise edges \cite{Cai2010a} and more complex structures \cite{Groning2018, Sun2020a, Rizzo2018}.
+\paragraph{Introduction.} Graphene nanoribbons (GNRs) --- few-atom wide strips of $sp^2$-bonded carbon atoms --- are prime candidates for post-silicon electronics \cite{Yazyev2013, Wang2021a} owing to the combination a sizable energy gap \cite{Han2007, Xiaolin2008, Chen2013}, intrinsic high carrier mobility \cite{Wang2021b}, long mean free path \cite{Baringhaus2014}, and peculiar field effects \cite{Son2006b, Novikov2007, Pizzochero2021a}.
+GNRs can be fabricated in an atom-by-atom fashion by bottom-up on-surface synthesis \cite{Zongping2020, Yano2020}, resulting in a wide spectrum of atomically precise edges \cite{Cai2010a} and more complex structures \cite{Groning2018, Sun2020a, Pizzochero2021c, Rizzo2018}.
 Of particular interest for next-generation logic electronics are armchair graphene nanoribbons (AGNRs) \cite{Cai2010a, Tarliz2017} and related one-dimensional heterojunctions \cite{Chen2015a, Jacobse2017, Wang2017, Pizzochero2020a} because of their transferability onto insulating substrates \cite{BorinBarin2019}, fabrication scalability \cite{DiGiovannantonio2018}, and width-controllable energy gaps \cite{Merino2017, Chen2013, Son2006a}.
-Integration of AGNRs into experimental devices has led to the realization of short-channel field-effect transistors operating at room temperature that exhibit high on-to-off ratios and on-currents at finite voltages \cite{Llinas2017, Jacobse2017, Braun2021}.
+Integration of AGNRs into experimental devices has led to the realization of short-channel field-effect transistors operating at room temperature that exhibit high on-to-off current ratios and on-currents at finite voltages \cite{Llinas2017, Jacobse2017, Braun2021}.

-In this Letter, we provide a fresh understanding of the electronic structure of AGNRs.
-We show that the semiconducting state in a certain class of AGNRs originates from the breaking of a previously overlooked hidden symmetry due to long-range hoppings of $\pi$-electrons.
-This hidden symmetry can be manipulated by means of lattice deformations, enforcing Dirac points at the Fermi level or promoting topological quantum phase transitions.
+Previously, it has been shown that the opening of an energy gap in AGNRs can be explained either by structural distortions occurring at the edges \cite{Son2006b} or by long-range hopping interactions between $\pi$-electrons \cite{gunlycke2008tight}.
+In this Letter, we provide a fresh understanding of the electronic structure of AGNRs by demonstrating that their energy-gap opening originates from the breaking of a previously overlooked hidden symmetry.
+This is in contrast to zigzag-edged nanoribbons, where the energy-gap opening is driven by electron-electron interactions \cite{Son2006a, Yazyev2010, Yazyev2011}.
+We show that this hidden symmetry can be manipulated by means of lattice strain and used to enforce Dirac points at the Fermi level or cause topological quantum phase transitions.
 Through these insights, we formulate guidelines to engineer the electronic properties of armchair graphene nanoribbons.